NurseQ/Programming-and-Scripting-Project/PROJECT.md

 2. The Iris Virginica has a medium petal in relation to the other flowers, measurements overlap with both other flowers.
 3. The Iris Versicolor has the narrowest petals but has a close overlap with Virginica and some overlap with Setosa.

+**Statistical values**
+The average petal width of the Iris-Setosa is:  3.418\
+The average petal width of the Iris-Versicolor is:  2.77\
+The average petal width of the Iris-Virginica is:  2.974\
+The minimum petal width of the Iris-Setosa is:  2.3\
+The minimum petal width of the Iris-Versicolor is:  2.0\
+The minimum petal width of the Iris-Virginica is:  2.2\
+The maximum petal width of the Iris-Setosa is:  4.4\
+The maximum petal width of the Iris-Versicolor is:  3.4\
+The maximum petal width of the Iris-Virginica is:  3.8
 ![Scatter plot petal width](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/Images/Scatter%20petal%20width.png)

 **Figure 3** - This scatter plot compares the sepal length with the classification of flower.
 Observations drawn from figure 3 are listed below and the maximum, minimum and mean support the listed conclusions.
 See the code [scatsepallen.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatsepallen.py).